kylehatton/ERTracking/README.md

 - Track daily exchange rates for multiple currency pairs
 - Swap currency pairs with a single click (e.g., ZAR to USD ↔ USD to ZAR)
-- Select custom date ranges with presets (last 7 days, last month, etc.)
+- Select custom date ranges with convenient presets
 - View data as interactive graphs or tables
 - Calculate monthly averages automatically
 - Export data to CSV for further analysis
+- Dark mode support with automatic system preference detection
 - Fully static implementation using only HTML, CSS, and JavaScript
 - Compatible with Notion embedding